September 6, 2022, 4:47 pm

 The Big Movers and Shakers

-*These are players that did well, not necessarily with respect to the B150, but in general
+*These are players that did well, not always with respect to the B150, but in general

 DID NOT DO WELL